premchander-revature/interviewquestions/Java Automation/testing-automation.md

 ---

-37. Sugest what we can do when we get `NoSuchElementException`.
+37. Suggest what we can do when we get `NoSuchElementException`.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)